1. Jainism was founded by__________.

 Explanation: It was the language of the masses in eastern India.

-54. The Tattvarthasutra is important because:
+54. The Tattvarthasutra is important because__________.

 A) It is the only text accepted by both Digambara and Shvetambara sects